 As we drove up the winding road to the Mile High Swinging Bridge at Grandfather Mountain in North Carolina, we could see for miles.
 One of the Rangers told us it was the clearest day he had seen up there in a long time.
 The peaks of the Blue Ridge Mountains loomed in the distance and the Charlotte skyline, more than a two-hour drive, was visible from the top of the swinging bridge.

-I couldn’t wait to explore the park – the swinging bridge, the trails, the sky-high vistas, the nature center, and to see the animals.
+I couldn’t wait to explore the park – the swinging bridge, the trails, the sky-high vistas, the nature center, the 2.4 mile Grandfather Trail, the Underwood Trail, and to see the animals.

 About Grandfather Mountain

 Grandfather Mountain is an extraordinarily unique place, not only for the famous Mile High Swinging Bridge but for the diverse and fragile ecology systems that call the mountain home.
 At only 5,000 total acres, Grandfather Mountain is home to “16 distinct ecological communities and 72 rare or endangered species.”
 When we were hiking, there were signs everywhere blocking off parts of the path off trail because of the fragile ecosystems present.
-The United Nations even added Grandfather Mountain to its international network of Biosphere Reserves in 1992.
+The United Nations even added Grandfather Mountain as an international Biosphere Reserve in 1992.

 The mountain rises 5,946 feet above sea level and the Cherokee name for it is “Tanawha,” meaning “a fabulous hawk or eagle.”
 Its current name comes from the profile of a grandfather on the mountain.
 The Mile High Swinging Bridge was dedicated in 1952 and was owned by Hugh Morton.
 He ended up working with the state of North Carolina to preserve more than 4,000 acres of the park.
 You can read more about the long and interesting history of the park on the Grandfather Mountain website.